zearp/Nucintosh/README.md

 ## Intel bluetooth and wifi
 + Wifi works and can be managed using native tools, speeds are still slow but connections are stable
-+ Bluetooth works for HID devices such as mouse, keyboard and audio stuff but connectiosn are flaky.
++ Bluetooth works for HID devices such as mouse, keyboard and audio stuff but connections are flaky.
 It may also not wake up from sleep properly

 ## Natively supported bluetooth dongle
 I often use these cheap dongles from [eBay](https://www.ebay.co.uk/itm/1PCS-Mini-USB-Bluetooth-V4-0-3Mbps-20M-Dongle-Dual-Mode-Wireless-Adapter-Device/324106977844) that work in macOS out of the box.
 When going this route don't forget to disable the Intel bluetooth kexts in the config and also disable bluetooth in the BIOS when using a dongle.
 You will also need to map the port it connects to as internal else sleep will be dodgy.
 You can do this easily by setting the port type to 255 in the USBPorts.kext info.plist file.
 You can find the port identifier (example HS03) with Hackintool.
+Because power isn't cut when entering sleep you can wake the machine up with bluetooth devices.

 ## Not working/untested
 + Card reader (sort of works with v2.3-beta2 of [this](https://github.com/cholonam/Sinetek-rtsx) kext)